saphjra/atmt_2024/assignments/01/ex1.md

 stayed the same for the swedish and english text (Upper secondary school studies are aimed at the matriculation examination (ylioppilastutkinto) - Gymnasiestudierna siktar till studentexamen (ylioppilastutkinto)
-, biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet
+, biblical names sometimes have their own language specific representation, making it harder to predict: for example in english: Noah, Shem, ham, and Japheth and in swedisch : Noa, Sem, Ham och Jafet which are likely difficult for the model to accomodate to.

-which are likely difficult for the model to predict.
-Furthermore, the Bible has very specific idiosyncrasies, both lexically and syntactically, which are not present in the in-domain data.
+Furthermore, the Bible has
+very specific idiosyncrasies, both lexically and syntactically, which are not present in the in-domain data.
 For example: "This is the rejoicing city that dwelt carelessly, that said in her heart, I am, and there is none beside me: how is she become a desolation, a place for beasts to lie down in! every one that passeth by her shall hiss, and wag his hand."
 Note: use of the word "passeth" in this context is not common in everyday language, and the sentence structure is complex and archaic.